-The proposed development will create a new multifamily residential community on the this property and the adjacent parcel to the east.
-This new development consists of 132 multifamily units in total, sixteen of which will be contained on the subject property.
-The community continues the pattern of two-story attached residential development between Vistoso Highlands Drive and the Vistoso Trails Nature Preserve.
+The proposed development will create a new multifamily residential community on the adjacent parcel to the east.
+This new development consists of 132 multifamily units in total, none of which will be on the subject property.
+The subject property will be used for parking and recreation areas for future residents of the multifamily development.
+The overall development continues the pattern of two-story attached residential development between Vistoso Highlands Drive and the Vistoso Trails Nature Preserve.
 Vistoso Highlands Drive separates the subject property from the nearest residential neighborhood to the north.
-The proposed two-story building on the subject property is also setback over 100 feet from the Vistoso Highlands Drive, ensuring sufficient separation between these uses.
-The Vistoso Trails Nature Preserve also buffers the proposed development from residential neighborhoods to the south and west.
-Developing the multifamily community in proximity to the Nature Preserve follows the PAD guidelines for the HDR zone, "high density residential should be located adjacent to large expanses of open space".
+The proposed parking on the subject property is set back over 100 feet from Vistoso Highlands Drive and separated from the road by a landscape buffer and one of the proposed multifamily buildings on the adjacent property, ensuring the parking lot is sufficiently screened from the road.
+The parking area and recreation amenities also provide a transition from the multifamily development to the Vistoso Trails Nature Preserve.
+Transitioning the multifamily community to the nature preserve follows the PAD guidelines for the HDR zone, "high density residential should be located adjacent to large expanses of open space".
+The preserve also buffers the proposed development from residential neighborhoods to the south and west.